MilitaryTAG/.github/profile/README.md

 The Creator has already reversed several nuclear detonations and at least two MOAB detonations.
 Equipment around the world detected it, We've had to ask others before to alleviate nerves of other nuclear powers.

 p.s.
 Those of you who shot me as a test better tell everyone!

+## Content
+If any links stop working it's because the federal government is issuing NSLs (National Security Letters) to GitHub which forces them to take it offline.

+I cannot tell when this happens because everything appears operational for me and everyone who comes near me has a second phone assigned to them that they're allowed to let me see.
+If something broken you can try contacting me, see next.

+## Contact
+* Wire is the only messenger the Creator allows us to you, and the **only one** He considers safe for others to use who are concerned about security, privacy or anonymity.
+Read that again.
+Learn how to use safely.
+* You can text me at 470-713-0020 (there's absolutely no privacy here--use a disposable).